Maggiano's

 Maggiano's Famous Rigatoni "D"

-Read more“D” was chef David Di Gregorio’s nickname at the first Maggiano’s, which opened in Chicago, Illinois in 1991, and he’s the guy who developed the best-selling pasta dish on the menu.
+Read more“D” was chef David Di Gregorio’s nickname at the first Maggiano’s, which opened in Chicago, Illinois, in 1991, and he’s the guy who created the best-selling pasta dish on the menu.

-Maggiano’s Famous Rigatoni “D” is a genuinely great dish that anyone can copy if they use the exclusive top secret techniques revealed here.
-After many trials and several errors, I finally replicated the amazing creamy marsala sauce by reducing two full bottles of inexpensive marsala wine down to just one-half cup of intensely flavored liquid.
-The alcohol cooks out, the mushrooms contribute their savory umami goodness, and after about an hour-and-a-half you have the perfect flavoring solution for your cream sauce.
+After many trials and several errors, I finally replicated David’s fantastic creamy Marsala sauce for my Maggiano’s Famous Rigatoni “D” hack by reducing two full bottles of inexpensive Marsala wine to just half a cup of intensely flavored liquid.
+The alcohol cooked off, the mushrooms contributed their savory umami goodness, and after about an hour and a half, I had the perfect flavoring solution for the cream sauce.

-The other mushrooms in the dish are served unsliced, so make sure they’re small enough to eat in one bite.
-Sometimes it’s tough to find 40 small mushrooms, so feel free to use your choice of white (button) or brown (cremini) mushrooms for this recipe.
+The rest of the mushrooms in the dish are served unsliced, so make sure they’re small enough to eat in one bite.
+For this recipe, find 40 small mushrooms that can be white (button) or brown (cremini).
 They are the same mushroom species with only minor differences (white mushrooms are a cultivated mutation of the brown ones), so either will work.
-But, if you have a choice, go with creminis since they tend to have a slightly deeper flavor.
+If you have a choice, go with creminis since they tend to have a slightly deeper flavor.

 Try my Maggiano's Rigatoni "D" copycat recipe today, and complete the meal with my Maggiano's Vera's Lemon Cookies recipe here.